Philosophy 210-03, Moral Philosophy, Spring, 2016

 Your grade will be based on the average of the following:

-You will have an opportunity to take three short take-home quizzes.
-These will
+You will have an opportunity to take two take-home quizzes.
+These will be

-be handed out at least 4 days before they are due.
-Late quizzes will
+handed out at least 4 days before they are due.
+Late quizzes will receive

-receive a 15% grading penalty for each day they are late.
-Unless
+a 15% grading penalty for each day they are late.
+Unless otherwise

-otherwise indicated, please complete the quiz in less than 500 words.
-All
+indicated, please complete the quiz in less than 500 words.
+All work,

-work, except in-class writings, is to be typed.
-Quizzes are to be turned
+except in-class writings, is to be typed.
+Quizzes are to be turned in on

 file attachment, please paste the text of your answers into your message.